OrMacc/claude-mcp-mongodb-integration/README.md

 ### 3. Run the MCP server

-In your terminal, Replace {mongoUri_Node.js} with your connection string above and run:
+In your terminal, Replace {mongoUri_Node.js} with the connection string you got above and run:

 ```bash
 npx @smithery/cli run mongo-mcp --config "{\"mongoUri\":\"<mongoUri_Node.js>\"}"
 ```
-- Dont forget to replace {mongoUri_Node.js} with your connection string
+- Dont forget to replace {mongoUri_Node.js} with your connection string.

-This will start a local server that Claude can connect to.
+This will start a local server that Claude can connect to in the next step.

 ⸻

-### 4. Update the mcp.config.json file
+### 4. Update Claude mcp.config.json file

 In the root of the project, Update a file named mcp.config.json with the following content and replace mongoUri_Node.js per instructions below:
 ```bash